kamejosh/owlbear-hp-tracker/README.md

 This project uses [React](https://reactjs.org/) for the UI.
 It contains three different parts:

 + Hp Tracker window
-+ Hp Tracker popover
++ Hp Tracker context menu
 + Hp Tracker background tasks

 ### Hp Tracker Window

-This is a custom Action that can be opened on the top left to display all Characters HP and also change the current HP setting.
-Max HP must be changed in the [HP Tracker Popover](#hp-tracker-popover).
+This is a custom Action that can be opened on the top left to display all Characters HP and also change the current the settings for current HP, max HP, AC, name,...

 Also when clicking on the name of a character the icon is tilted a little to make it easy to find on the map.

-### Hp Tracker Popover
+### Hp Tracker Context Menu

-This is a custom Popover than can be accessed from the Item Contextmenu.
-Per default on a new Item the Name is set to the Item name.
-Besides name and hp settings three checkboxes allow for the following changes:

-+ Active: Sets if the HP is tracked in the [Hp Tracker Window](#p-tracker-window)
-+ Visible for Players: Sets if the Item is also displayed in the Hp Tracker Window when logged in with role "PLAYER"
-+ Add to Map: Sets if the current HP and max HP are displayed on the map beneath the character token.
-Is per default displayed on the GM screen.
-If `Visible for Players` is also checked then players can also see these values.
+In the Context Menu the Active state of the Token in the HP Tracker Extension is toggled

 ### Hp Tracker background Tasks